estods3/JetTank/README.md

 ### 3. Remote Control

-A program to remotely control the robot. coming soon!
+A program to control robot remotely using a rostopic from "Command Center" on another PC.

-## Debugging Environment
+## Command Center Debugging Environment
-A ROS-based debugging environment to view camera feed and robot in rViz. coming soon!
+A ROS-based debugging environment to view camera feed and control the program JetTank is running.